-What Britney Spears’ Ex-Assistant Felicia Culotta Really Thinks Of Her Boyfriend Sam Asghari
+Britney Spears' Ex-Assistant Felicia Culotta Reveals What She Really Thinks Of Her Boyfriend Sam Asghari

-Britney Spears‘ former assistant and close friend Felicia Culotta revealed her true feelings about the popstar’s boyfriend Sam Asghari.
-Felicia, who features heavily in the newly released documentary The New York Times Presents: Framing Britney Spears, opened up about the model and actor in a new interview, revealing that she’s actually a big fan of his.
+Britney Spears' former assistant and close friend Felicia Culotta revealed her true feelings about the popstar's boyfriend Sam Asghari.
+Felicia, who features heavily in the newly released documentary The New York Times Presents: Framing Britney Spears, opened up about the model and actor in a new interview, saying that she's actually a big fan of him.

 Speaking to Us Weekly, Felicia admitted that she thinks Britney and Sam make a great couple and confirmed that she has met him before.